kamyabnazari/genraft-ai/README.md

 # Genraft AI

-⚠️ This project is work in progress, it will reach a 0.1.0 version at the end of November 2023, any help is appreciated.
+⚠️ This project is work in progress, reaching 0.1.0 version end of November 2023!

 If it becomes popular, further work will be made on this project, it depends on the support made by you guys.